Connectology podcast

 00:36:31 – Dan Nicholls

-And we’re doing that exact solution on a site with a developer called St Martin Homes in Birmingham at Longbridge, and that site is a mid-density new build, all electric site so it doesn’t have driveway parking for all of the homes, but it does have dedicated parking on roadside and in parking bays.
+And we’re doing that exact solution on a site with a developer called St Modwen Homes in Birmingham at Longbridge, and that site is a mid-density new build, all electric site so it doesn’t have driveway parking for all of the homes, but it does have dedicated parking on roadside and in parking bays.
 And the solution we’re doing there is putting dedicated EV chargers on those private parking spaces.
 The microgrid allows us to essentially integrate them into the energy bill of the house, so it’s no different for the resident whether they charge on their driveway or they charge in their parking spaces that’s on the street.

 00:37:06 – Phillip Bale